earlvanze/AMD-ROCm-Miner/Claymore/Readme!!!.txt

 TROUBLESHOOTING

-1. Install Catalyst v15.12 for old AMD cards; for Fury, Polaris and Vega cards use latest blockchain drivers.
+1. Make sure you use recent video drivers.
 2. Disable overclocking.
 3. Set environment variables as described above.
-4. Set Virtual Memory 16 GB.
+4. Set Virtual Memory 16 GB or more.
 5. Reboot computer.
 6. Check hardware, risers.
 7. Set some timeout in .bat file before starting miner at system startup (30sec or even a minute), and try "-ethi 4" to check if it is more stable.
 It can help if miner is not stable on some system.